Monday, May 20, 2019

 He says it escalated with Smith kicking the student, but we're still waiting for a police report to get the full story.

-"That's wrong," Patrick Jackson said.
+"That's wrong," Patrick Jackson, a concerned family member, said.

-He has a family member that attends the school.
+Jackson has a family member that attends the school.

 "You don't do that.
 I rather for you to call the parents to let them know what's going on with the situation and let the parent handle it," Jackson said.

-Akenga Smith is now facing punishment.
+Smith is now facing punishment.
 He was arrested for simple battery.

 "This is what's going to happen to you," Jackson said.
 "You deserve to be locked up because you don't do that, that's wrong."

 Facebook is blowing up with comments defending the teacher.
 Some are saying the student should face charges too.
-But Marcus had Smith as a teacher last year and says this time he took it too far.
+But Wesby had Smith as a teacher last year and says this time he took it too far.

 "He was mean most of the time, but I think he was mean because the students always disrespect him," Marcus said.

-News 12 has requested the incident report from the school system, trying to learn what happened before the camera started rolling.
+We have requested the incident report from the school system, trying to learn what happened before the camera started rolling.
 We'll let you know when we get that information.

 Friday, May 17, 2019